Clicky Skip to Content

 The two most common internet speeds the average user has access to are 100mbps (megabits per second) and 200mbps.

-Normally, you’d assume that a computer that has access to 200mbps would work twice as fast as compared to one connected to a 100mbps internet.
+Normally, you’d assume that a computer with access to 200mbps would work twice as fast as one connected to a 100mbps internet.

 A few years ago, you’d be right.
-In the modern era, net speeds have grown increasingly fast, so a 100mbps internet connection today is much faster compared to a 100mbps connection 8 years ago.
+Net speeds have grown increasingly fast in the modern era, so a 100mbps internet connection today is much faster than a 100mbps connection 8 years ago.

 200mbps provides faster service than 100mbps.